-You really don’t need any special ingredients or equipment for making this pumpkin pancake recipe, though if you make pancakes often, I definitely recommend a griddle.
-This is the one I used (affiliate link) while writing my cookbook and it’s still going strong today!
+You really don’t need any special ingredients or equipment for making this pumpkin pancake recipe, though if you make pancakes often there a couple of useful tools I can recommend!

+Combine: Add the wet ingredients to the dry and mix until just combined.
 Don’t overmix your pancake batter or your pancakes will turn out tough.

-Heat a skillet or griddle over medium heat and melt on some butter or spray with non-stick spray.
+Cook: Heat a skillet or griddle over medium heat and melt on some butter or spray with non-stick spray.